Finger prints, tablets and WASH - Can research innovations protect two million people in Ethiopia from parasitic worms?

 The innovative project is first of its kind to evaluate the impact of different treatment strategies and WaSH using biometric finger print technology to improve coverage and compliance of the interventions.

-Biometric finger print technology will enable accurate identification and tracking of the estimated 200,000 individuals who will receive deworming tablets during the first year of the Gashiyaro project.
+Biometric finger print technology will enable accurate identification and tracking of the estimated 200,000 individuals who will receive deworming tablets during the first year of the Geshiyaro project.
 Creating an register of all those living in the Wolaita zone who comply with treatment is crucial for the monitoring of treatment progress over the course of the project.

-Gashiyaro Senior Project Coodinator at LCNTDR, Dr Anna Phillips, 'To answer the challenging research questions that this project poses we'll be employing a range of ‘state of the art’ epidemiological methods including new diagnostics, remote data recording, sophisticated analysis methodologies to estimate key epidemiological parameters and various novel methods to track treatment coverage.
+Geshiyaro Senior Project Coodinator at LCNTDR, Dr Anna Phillips, 'To answer the challenging research questions that this project poses we'll be employing a range of ‘state of the art’ epidemiological methods including new diagnostics, remote data recording, sophisticated analysis methodologies to estimate key epidemiological parameters and various novel methods to track treatment coverage.
 This data collected will then be interrogated with the aid of mathematical models to inform current and future parasite control policies.'

 During the project, LCNTDR will provide technical support and capacity building to EPHI in the evaluation of the project.
-Together the evaluation team will then be responsible for interpreting and documenting the findings from Gashiyaro.
+Together the evaluation team will then be responsible for interpreting and documenting the findings from Geshiyaro.

 The implementation of deworming during the project will be conducted by the The Federal Ministry of Health, with World Vision Ethiopia leading on the WaSH infrastructure and behaviours change communication activities and the finger print technology provided by Simprints.